turingschool/backend-curriculum-site/module2/projects/mix_master/6_controller_tests.markdown

 Make sure to commit your work!
 Use proper commit message manners.
 All tests should be passing.

-### Life Raft

-If you've messed things up, you can clone down the [6_controller-tests](https://github.com/rwarbelow/mix_master/tree/6_controller-tests) of `mix_master` which is complete up to this point in the tutorial.

 ```
 $ git add .
 $ git commit